 - Your highest grade of education completed and your race origin (for statistical purposes)

-- If either party has been previously married, that party will need to know the exact month, day, and year along with the county and state of the dissolution or death of the previous marriage.
+- If either party has been previously married or in a civil union, that party will need to know the exact month, day, and year along with the county and state of the dissolution or death of the previous marriage or civil union.

 - If either party does not speak or understand English, a separate interpreter must accompany them.
 The interpreter must be 16 years or older and must have a valid I.D.

 There is an overnight waiting period in the State of Illinois.
-You must obtain your marriage license no later than one day before you are married.
+You must obtain your civil union license no later than one day before the civil union is performed.
 The license itself is good for sixty days.
 To waive the one-day waiting period you must have a court order.

 The County Clerk's Office is open from 8:00 A.M. to 4:30 P.M. on Monday through Friday.
 If you have any further questions, you may call the County Clerk's Office at (309) 558-3569.

-NOTE: More than one officiant can perform the marriage and officiants do not have to reside in Illinois.
+NOTE: More than one officiant can perform the civil union and officiants do not have to reside in Illinois.

-The person solemnizing the marriage must complete the marriage certificate form and forward it to the Rock Island County Clerk's Office (1504 Third Avenue, Rock Island, Illinois 61201) within 10 days after the marriage is solemnized.
-A newly married couple is required to file the marriage certificate if the officiant has not assumed the responsibility.
+The person performing the civil union must complete the civil union certificate form and forward it to the Rock Island County Clerk's Office (1504 Third Avenue, Rock Island, Illinois 61201) within 10 days after the civil union is performed.
+A new civil union couple is required to file the civil union certificate if the officiant has not assumed the responsibility.

 Commonly Asked Questions:

 - A civil union is a legal relationship granted by the State of Illinois.
 Partners who enter into a civil union in Illinois are entitled to the same legal obligations, responsibilities, protections, and benefits that state law provides to married spouses.